tfausak/tfausak.github.io/_posts/2013-02-24-hacking-hubot-with-hubot.md

 ---

 Right before last week's [Dallas Ruby Brigade][1] hack night, my coworker [Aaron][2] planted an idea in my head.
-He thought reprogramming [Hubot][3] on the fly would be neat.
+He thought programming [Hubot][3] on the fly would be neat.
 I agreed with him; modifying Hubot from within the chat room simply by talking to him would be awesome.
 Since I spent last week hacking on Node.js and working on